 One of Lininger’s research’s interests is the Confrontation Clause of the Sixth Amendment, particularly the application of the clause to prosecutions of domestic violence and sexual assault.
 Bonnie Campbell, the former director of the U.S. Violence Against Women Office, commended Lininger as a "national leader in the prosecution of domestic violence."
 He has authored legislation that addresses the unique challenges faced by complainants in prosecutions of domestic violence and rape.
 In 2006, Senator Joseph Biden's staff invited Lininger to participate in a work group advising the U.S. Senate Judiciary Committee on legislative strategies to meet the Supreme Court's new confrontation requirements for hearsay in criminal prosecutions.
 Lininger’s research on domestic violence and sexual assault has been cited by the U.S. Supreme Court, the New York Times, and the Washington Post.

-Lininger’s scholarship has appeared or will soon appear in the Virginia Law Review, the Michigan Law Review, the Northwestern University Law Review, the Duke Law Journal, the Cornell Law Review, the Texas Law Review, the Indiana Law Journal, the Iowa Law Review, the Boston College Law Review, the George Washington Law Review, the Fordham Law Review, the Tulane Law Review and the Stanford Law and Policy Review, among other journals.
+Lininger’s scholarship has appeared or will soon appear in the Michigan Law Review, the Virginia Law Review, the Duke Law Journal, the Northwestern University Law Review, the Cornell Law Review, the Texas Law Review, the George Washington Law Review, the Boston College Law Review, the Iowa Law Review, the Indiana Law Journal, the Fordham Law Review, the Tulane Law Review, the Hastings Law Journal, and the Stanford Law and Policy Review, among other journals.

 The University of Oregon has given Lininger awards for teaching, scholarship and service.
 In 2006, Lininger received the Ersted Award for Distinguished Teaching.
 In 2008, he received the Lokey Award for Faculty Excellence.
 In 2010, he won the Hollis Teaching Award.
 In 2017, he received “Pillar of the Community”Award.